 In the last years of his life, Kay Bojesen was to be found in the backroom of his boutique and workshop at Bredgade 47 in Copenhagen.
 Often dressed in a white smock and accompanied by his wife, Erna, at the cash register serving the many customers.
 Countless Kay Bojesen works were sold to both adults and children.
 When stepping into the shop, it felt like arriving into a whole other world with exclusive silverware and cutlery, monkeys, rocking horses, toys and wooden royal guards, cane prams and Finn Juhl’s bowls in teak wood, created by Magne Monsen woodcarving workshop on the opposite side of the street.

-Kay Bojesen’s youngest grandchild, Sus Bojesen Rosenqvist, was born in 1963 and has had a natural interest in her grandfather’s craftsmanship from an early age.
-As a young girl, Sus worked in her grandfather’s shop in Bredgade 47 in Copenhagen, and later on, Sus helped her father, Otto Bojesen, with the quality control of Kay Bojesen’s wooden animals and steel.
-When the Grand Prix cutlery was taken off the market in 2009, Sus Bojesen Rosenqvist decided to return to the design universe of Kay Bojesen.
-In 2011, Sus founded the company Kay Bojesen and relaunched her grandfather’s silver and Grand Prix cutlery in matte and polished steel.
+Kay Bojesen’s youngest grandchild, Sus Bojesen Rosenqvist, has since she was young had a natural interest in her grandfather’s craftsmanship and designs.
+As a young girl, Sus worked in her grandfather’s shop and later helped her father, Otto Bojesen, with the quality control of Kay Bojesen’s wooden animals and steelware.
+After the Grand Prix cutlery was taken off the market in 2009, Sus Bojesen Rosenqvist decided to return to Kay Bojesen’s universe, after having tried her own hands as a silversmith and with an education and career in photography behind her.
+In 2011 Sus founded the company Kay Bojesen ApS and relaunched her grandfather’s silverware and the iconic Grand Prix cutlery in matte and polished steel.